g264r2yznf-gitch/curriculum/web/web-exercises/transition-effects-web-exercise/transition-effects-web-exercise.md

     // No JavaScript needed
 ---

-# Smooth Hover Transitions in CSS
+# Smooth Transitions in CSS

 ---

 ## Content

 In this exercise, you will:
-- Learn how to create smooth hover effects using `transition`.
+- Learn how to create smooth interaction effects using `transition`.
 - Apply scaling and background-color changes on a button.
-- Enhance cards with shadows and movement on hover.
+- Enhance cards with shadows and movement.

+📱 **Note:** On mobile, `:hover` doesn’t trigger.
+Use `:focus` or `:active` instead to test your button effect.

 If you’re unsure how, check the hints[1].